natalieahn/comparedocs/README.md

 # comparedocs
-Some basic functions (for now) for comparing similar documents
+Some basic stuff for comparing similar documents